maclandrol/profileNJ/README.md

 +  *--cap*
         Capitalize the species name of the genetree leaves to  match each species.
 Almost all functions are case sensitive. (default: False)

++  *--batch*
+        Use this flag to enable batch mode.
+In batch mode, gLine value is discarded, --dist should be a file whose line link to the distance matrix file of the genetree at the same line number in your genetree file

++  *--parallelize*
+        use parallelization (default False)

++  *--firstbest*
+        Only output solution for the first root with the best dl score encountered

++  *--cost D L*
+        Change the cost of duplications (D) and losses(L).
+        D L : 2 float values, duplication and loss cost in this order (default:  D=1 and L=1 )

++  *--seuil*
+        Branch contraction threshold, when the tree is binary.
+Use only when the tree is binary.

 #### File formats
   see [polytomy-solver-distance] (https://github.com/UdeM-LBIT/polytomy-solver-distance#file-formats)